Content Marketing for Therapists:

 Once you have a solid foundation for the rest of your digital marketing and in-person marketing and your website is complete, you can move on to the next level in your marketing pyramid.

-Content marketing is an insanely powerful and diverse tool.
+Content marketing for therapists is an insanely powerful move and considered as diverse and modern tool for the business.
 Basically, the idea is that, by creating useful and engaging content and making it available as a free resource online, you attract exactly those people who are looking for the services you offer.

 And the great thing is that content marketing is limited only by your imagination – it can take so many different forms and cover so many different areas.